zmckevitt/SpecCheck/README.md

 bash sc.sh <stats file> <path to binary>
 ```

-So, to run SpecCheck on Spectre variant 1:
+So, to run SpecCheck on the precompiled POC for Spectre variant 1:

 ```
-bash sc.sh v1.txt pocs/spectre_v1
+bash sc.sh v1.txt pocs/precompiled/spectre_v1_x86
 ```

 To run standard gem5 without SpecCheck, use ```run.sh```: